OptimistikSAS/OIBus/documentation/docs/guide/advanced/oibus-to-oibus.md

 # OIBus to OIBus communication
 ## Context
-Sometimes, PLCs or databases are only accessible in a private network.
-Let's call it the **industrial network**.
-This network often exists inside or beside another network ; let's call it the **office network**.
-Two options exist to access these data:
+Often, PLCs are exclusively reachable within a restricted network known as the Operational Technology (OT) domain which often coexists either within or adjacent to another network, the Information Technology (IT) domain, with datacenters and cloud systems.
+OT machines, for security reasons, don't have access to internet.
+OIBus may need an internet access.
+There are two viable approaches for accessing data within these networks:
-- Allow connections to each data source from the OIBus machine (which is in the office network, outside the industrial network) through the firewall
+- Install OIBus in the IT domain, and allow connections of PLCs in OT from the OIBus Machine.
+In this approach, you permit connections to each data source from the OIBus machine, which resides in the IT (external to the OT) through the firewall.
-- Install one OIBus in the industrial network and one OIBus in the office network.Manage a single communication between the two networks.
+- Installing OIBus in both networks: The second option involves setting up one instance of OIBus within the OT and another within the IT.
+This enables the management of a single communication link between the two networks.

-The first option is acceptable if you have only one machine on which to install OIBus, but it involves more network settings to manage and risk the exposing of your machines.
-The second option is preferable.
-Indeed, the first OIBus in the industrial network - OIBus1 - can access the machine in the same network, and send data to the office network through a single connection allowed in the firewall (from OIBus1 to OIBus2).
+The first option is acceptable when you have only one machine available for OIBus installation, but it entails a more complex network configuration and carries the risk of exposing your machines to potential security threats.
+The second option is a preferable choice.
+With this approach, the initial OIBus instance in the OT, referred to as OIBus1, can access machines within the same network and transmit data to the office network via a single firewall-permitted connection (from OIBus1 to OIBus2).

-Let's see how to set up this communication.
+Let's delve into the details of setting up this communication method.

-## Data
+## Data stream set-up
 ### Set up a North connector OIConnect in OIBus1
-[OIConnect](../north-connectors/oiconnect.md) is very useful when one OIBus has no internet access (because it is isolated in an industrial network) but can communicate to another OIBus which is in another network with internet access.
+[OIBus North connector](../north-connectors/oibus.md) proves highly valuable when one OIBus instance lacks direct internet access, often due to isolation within an industrial network.
+However, it can establish communication with another OIBus located in a different network that does have internet access.

-The host could be something like `http://1.2.3.4:2223` where 1.2.3.4 is the IP address and 2223 is the port of the second OIBus.
-Be careful to authorize remote connection in the second OIBus Engine settings in the [IP Filter section](../engine/ip-filters.md) and to use the appropriate username and password (using Basic Authentication).
-In this case, the OIBus username and password must be used (by default, admin and pass).
+For instance, the host address might take the form of http://1.2.3.4:2223, (IP address and port of OIBus2).
+It's crucial to ensure that remote connections are authorized in the settings of the second OIBus Engine, specifically within the [IP Filter section](../engine/ip-filters.md).
+Additionally, the appropriate username and password should be utilized.
+In this case, the OIBus default username and password (admin and pass) should be employed for authentication purposes.

 ### Set up an External source in OIBus2
-On the second OIBus, if you don't have declared an external source, the data will be discarded.
-Then, you must first declare an [external source](../engine/external-sources.md).
-Its name must follow the syntax of the [name query param](docs/guide/north-connectors/oiconnect.md#query-param), for example `MyOIBus:MyOIConnect`.
+On OIBus2, you must now define an [External Source](../engine/external-sources.md).
+If no external source is set in OIBus2, data sent by OIBus1 to OIBus2 will be discarded.

+The name of this external source should adhere to the syntax of the name query param, for instance, `MyOIBus:MyOIConnect`.

-The North connector can now subscribe to this specific external source.
+With the external source defined, the North connector of OIBus2 can then proceed to subscribe to this specific external source, enabling the exchange of data between the two OIBus instances.

 ## Logs
 ### Loki through another OIBus
-To send logs to OIBus2, go to the Engine page in the _Loki logs_ section, and specify the OIBus2 address in the **Host** field and its associated endpoint.
-For example: `http://1.2.3.4:2223/logs`.
+To transmit logs to OIBus2 from OIBus1, navigate to the [Engine page](../engine/engine-settings.md) within the _Loki logs_
+section and specify OIBus2's address in the **Host** field, along with its associated endpoint: http://1.2.3.4:2223/logs.
-OIBus2 uses Basic Auth.
-Keep empty the token address field and fill the username and password used to connect to OIBus2.
+It's important to note that OIBus2 utilizes Basic Authentication.
+Keep the token address field empty and provide the username and password credentials used to connect to OIBus2.

-If the loki level set in OIBus1 is **info**, only info and above levels will be sent to OIBus2.
-In OIBus2, if the console and file levels are set to **error**, only error levels will be logged on the console and file.
-However, if the loki level is set to **info** too, all the logs received from OIBus1 will be sent to this loki endpoint.
+In cases where the loki level is set to **info** in OIBus1, only logs with **info** level and above will be forwarded to OIBus2.

+In OIBus2, if the console and file levels are configured to **error** only logs with **error** level or higher will be recorded in the console and file.
+However, if the loki level in OIBus2 is also set to **info** all the logs received from OIBus1 will be sent to this loki endpoint (set in OIBus2).